PaloAltoNetworks/google-cloud-hub-spoke-tutorial/README.md

 See [custom PAN-OS metrics published for monitoring](https://docs.paloaltonetworks.com/vm-series/10-2/vm-series-deployment/about-the-vm-series-firewall/custom-pan-os-metrics-published-for-monitoring) for more information.

-The Terraform code creates a custom Cloud Monitoring dashboard that displays several of the VM-Series metrics.
+The Terraform plan creates a custom Cloud Monitoring dashboard that displays several of the VM-Series metrics.
 To view the dashboard, perform the following:

 1. In the Google Cloud console, select **Monitoring → Dashboards**.
 2. Select the dashboard named **VM-Series Metrics**.

 ### Scaling the VM-Series

 The managed instance group created by Terraform sets the minimum and the maximum number of VM-Series replicas to `1`.

-Modify the minimum and the maximum number of replicas to manually increase the number of running firewalls.
+You can modify the minimum and the maximum number of replicas to manually increase the number of running firewalls.

 1. Update the Autoscaling replica count through the Google Console or with Terraform.